nolliechyTW/WIL/Leetcode/Heap_PriorityQueue/253. Meeting Rooms II/README.md

 - Priority Queue for Dynamic Minimum:
 A heap, particularly a min-heap, is an excellent tool for keeping track of the meeting with the earliest end time.
 This is crucial in deciding whether a new meeting can be accommodated in the same room or if a new room is needed.<br>
 - Efficient Overlap Detection:
 The problem requires you to check for overlaps between meetings.
-By keeping meetings in a min-heap sorted by their end times, you can efficiently compare the start time of a new meeting with the earliest ending meeting, which is always at the top of the heap.
+By keeping meetings in a min-heap sorted by their end times, we can efficiently *compare the start time of a new meetin*g with the *earliest ending meeting*, which is always at the top of the heap.

 ### Plan